 We’ve all been there.
 Everyone’s warmed up, the ideas are starting to flow – and then there’s a knock on the door signaling time is up.
 So everyone scrambles to put an artificial end to the discussion while snapping photos of the scrawls on the board or rushing around picking up oversized pieces of paper.
 By the time the group gets together again, the momentum is lost.

-SOLUTION: Choose a cloud-based solution, such as Span software, that lets everyone continue to generate ideas after the group work is done.
+SOLUTION: Choose a cloud-based solution that lets everyone continue to generate ideas after the group work is done.
 With this type of solution, it’s also easier to pick things up in another space if you get booted from your meeting room early.

 9. Unreadable outputs